Why Walk with a Doc is the Best Part of My Job – Walk with a Doc

 Why Walk with a Doc is the Best Part of My Job

-Millions of us feel that way, some more than others.
-At the end of our 15-30 minute office visits, Holly (my nurse) and I spend 5 seconds inviting our patients to Walk with a Doc (with a postcard).
-Holly is her real name.
-5 seconds.
+At the end of our office visits, my nurse and I spend 5 seconds inviting our patients to Walk with a Doc.

-Hold on, let me get up on this soapbox.
-Just a second…
+Hold on, let me get on this soapbox for a second…

-‘G’ has always been Group Activity on my list.
-Studies have shown for a long time that those involved in their faith based orgs, in book clubs, golfing foursomes, quilt groups, etc., live longer, happier, healthier lives than those who don’t.
+Studies have shown for a long time that those involved in faith-based organizations, book clubs, golfing foursomes, quilt groups, etc., live longer, happier, healthier lives than those who don’t.

-What I LOVE (all caps) LOVE about our Walk leaders is that they are providing the activity.
+What I LOVE about our Walk Leaders is that they are providing the group activity.

 The correct office goodbye is now, “I want you in our club.
 You are important to me.
 I will see you at the Walk.”